+91-8800481100 neelam@ivfconceptions.com

 4. Is PGS testing necessary for all IVF patients?

 PGS testing is not absolutely necessary for all IVF patients.
 It is typically recommended for patients with a history of recurrent miscarriages, failed IVF cycles, or advanced maternal age.
-Additionally, PGS testing can be beneficial for couples with a known genetic disease who wish to avoid the risk of passing it on to their child.

 5. How does PGS testing improve the success of IVF?